 Find out where you can explore La Petite Ceinture in Paris.

-Parc des Buttes Chaumont has three beautiful 19th-century pavillons where you can stop for refreshments.
+Parc des Buttes-Chaumont has three beautiful 19th-century pavilions where you can stop for refreshments.
 Check out the hours closely to see which suits you best.
 Coffee?
 Lunch?
 An evening cocktail?
 Dancing?

-Not far from there is the Pavillon Puebla set in a gorgeous restored building.
-Covered in ivy, this building from the Belle Epoque has two bars and inviting terraces.
-It’s the perfect place for a cocktail and tapas.
-(Reopening April 21, 2022)
+Pavillon Puebla is set in a gorgeous restored building from the Belle Epoque.
+With two bars and inviting terraces, it’s the perfect place for a cocktail and tapas.
+I’ve sauntered over on a summer’s evening and sat amidst the treetops sipping champagne.
+It’s truly a hidden gem in Paris.

 Pro Tip: Just in front of Pavillon Puebla is a vintage photo booth.
-Pop in, take a photo and then climb up the stone staircase for a refreshment!
+Pop in, take a photo and then climb the stone staircase to the terrace of Pavillon Puebla for a refreshment!

 Planning Your Paris Trip?
 Be sure to book in advance for the most popular things to do.
 Book your one-hour Seine cruise, a timed-entry ticket to the Louvre, and a skip-the-line ticket to the top of the Arc de Triomphe.
 And don’t forget Versailles and Disneyland!